-When I was on Windows 8 or 8.1, changing brightness was easier, all you had to load the charm bar and drag the slider up or down to manage brightness.
-In Windows 10 clicking the power icon, then clicking the brightness icon changes the brightness by the gap of 25%.
-Means you can set your screen brightness easily but only to 0, 25, 50, 75 and 100.
+When I was on Windows 8 or 8.1, changing brightness was more comfortable, all you had to load the charm bar and drag the slider up or down to manage brightness.
+In Windows 10, click the power icon, then clicking the brightness icon changes the brightness by the gap of 25%.
+This means you can set your screen brightness easily but only to 0, 25, 50, 75, and 100.

-Windows 10 is doing good and reportedly it will take over the Windows 7 (percentage users) by the end of the 2017 year.
-The fall creator update brings lots of new features and stability fixes which you can get any time after 17 October.
+Windows 10 is doing good, and reportedly, it will take over Windows 7 (percentage users) by the end of the 2017 year.
+The fall creator update brings lots of new features and stability fixes, which you can get any time after 17 October.

-What we actually missing in Windows 10 is an easy access to brightness slider to easily change brightness whenever you need.
-Which is necessary because in morning you need mid brightness, in shiny day above average brightness and in evening or night a lower brightness is needed.
+What we are missing in Windows 10 is easy to access to brightness slider to change brightness whenever you need it quickly.
+This is necessary because, in the morning, you need mid brightness, in sunny day above-average brightness and evening or night, a lower brightness is required.

-is a tiny software will take little space in your taskbar in form of taskbar icon.
+It’s a tiny software that will take little space in your taskbar in the form of a taskbar icon.
 Clicking on that will display a slider that you can use to easily and quickly change your screen brightness.

-This is hosted on GitHub so you need to visit this page and get it from there.
-The size is almost negligible and it doesn’t require to be installed on the host machine.
+Hosted on GitHub, so you need to visit this page and get it from there.
+The size is almost negligible, and it doesn’t require installation on the host machine.

-Simply open it and it will take place in taskbar area when you click on the “brightness icon” use the slider that appears to control the brightness of the laptop.
+Simply open it, and it will take place in the taskbar area when you click on the “brightness icon” use the slider that appears to control the brightness of the laptop.

-In case you find this little tool useful you can automatically start it with your computer so you can anytime access it from the taskbar.
-To do that right-click on the tool’s icon and select Run at Startup to register it in startup program, to ensure open task manager and look for Win10_brightnesSlider, if you can find you need to manually add it.
+In case you find this little tool useful, you can automatically start it with your computer so you can access it anytime from the taskbar.
+To do that right-click on the tool’s icon and select Run at Startup to register it in the startup program, to ensure open task manager and look for Win10_brightnesSlider, if you can find you need to add it manually.

-This is another tiny utility to quickly change screen brightness using the slider it displays.
-Just like the first tool we’ve mentioned you can access the slider by clicking its icon from the taskbar.
-Fortunately, these kinds of tools don’t need to be installed on your computer, just open the tool after unzipping the archive file and it will take place in taskbar area.
+This is another tiny utility to change screen brightness using the slider it displays quickly.
+Just like the first tool we’ve mentioned, you can access the slider by clicking its icon from the taskbar.
+Fortunately, these kinds of tools don’t need to be installed on your computer, just open the machine after unzipping the archive file, and it will take place in the taskbar area.

 This tool has more options such as turning off the display by clicking the Power off display option which you can access by right-clicking the icon from the taskbar.
 You can also set it to launch with Windows startup so that conventionally you can change brightness anytime.

-You can also use the Nightlight feature in Windows 10 to reduce eye strain, which is more easy to enable by tapping the night light from the action center.
+You can also use the Nightlight feature in Windows 10 to reduce eye strain, which is easier to enable by tapping the night light from the action center.